-Welcome to today's edition of The Rush 247 Podcast.
+Welcome to today's edition of the Rush 24-7 podcast.

 And greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plane.

-I am America's real anchor man, America's real truth detector, and the Doctor of Democracy here at the Limbaugh Institute for Advanced Conservative Studies.
+I am America's real anchorman, America's real truth detector, and the doctor of democracy here at the Limbaugh Institute for Advanced Conservative Studies.

-Well, the big election in Delaware today, and it's bringing out people on both sides on the Republican side on both sides of this.
+Well, the big election in Delaware today, and it's bringing out people on both sides, on the Republican side, on both sides of this.

 Where do you think the country is?

-Um, I was telling the story to other people who asked me, well, what did you say?
+I was telling the story to other people who asked me, well, what did you say?

-My point was that we've never had, never, I mean, we've got the Democrats ready to run off a cliff.
+And my point was that we've never had, never, I mean, we've got the Democrats ready to run off a cliff.

-We have got liberalism and socialism set up to be destroyed, and the frustrating thing is that half the Republicans in this country don't see it.
+And the frustrating thing is that half the Republicans in this country don't see it.

-Or they're afraid of it, or they don't want to go there.
+Or they don't want to go there.

 And that's the thing that bothers me about it.